 You will, therefore, have to meticulously judge which extension to go for in order to maximise your return on investment.
 Another way of encouraging the best possible ROI is turning to our industry professionals here at My Build Estimate for an accurate estimate of how much the extension will cost you to build.
 That’s because this move can prevent you spending more money than you strictly need to... and, indeed, also prevent you spending less than the minimum necessary for a good job.

-The estimates that we provide for self-builders are fast and reliable – and the professionally produced estimate we give you can enable you to see exactly where the costs will break down for material and labour.
+As online estimators, the estimates that we provide for self-builders are fast and reliable - and the professionally produced estimate we give you can enable you to see exactly where the costs will break down for material and labour.
 It can also help you to thoroughly evaluate your budget.